Consensys/doc.teku/docs/HowTo/Get-Started/Connect/Connect-To-Testnet.md

 !!! important

-    This example connects to the [Pyrmont testnet].
+    This example connects to the [Prater testnet].
 If connecting to a different testnet, update the [`--network`](../../../Reference/CLI/CLI-Syntax.md#network) option in the examples accordingly.